viorble/Lecture-Database/ch02_data_models.md

 ![bg right:50% w:600 network model](https://www.myreadingroom.co.in/images/stories/docs/dbms/Network%20Data%20Model.JPG)

 # Database Concepts Inherited from Network Model
-- The **schema** is the conceptual organization of the entire database, essentially the structural definition of a whole database.
+- The <span class="brown-text">**schema**</span> is the conceptual and structural definition of a whole database.
 Once you claim the schema of a database, it must now no longer be modified often because it will distort the data organization inside the Database.
-- The **data manipulation language (DML)** defines the environment in which data can be managed and is used to work with the data in the database (insert, read, update, delete data)
+- The <span class="brown-text">**data manipulation language (DML)**</span> defines the way to insert, read, update, delete data in database
-- A **schema data definition language (DDL)** enables the database administrator to define the schema components (create, drop, alter table, create index or trigger)
+- A <span class="brown-text">**schema data definition language (DDL)**</span> enables the DBA to define the schema components (create, drop, alter table, create index or trigger)

 # Relational Model
 The relational model’s foundation is a mathematical concept known as a relation, which is introduced by Edgar F. Codd in 1969.